inderdhir/DatWeatherDoe/README.md

 # Setup

-- Create a keys.plist file under DatWeatherDoe/ that should look similar to Keys.example.plist.
+- Create a keys.plist file under DatWeatherDoe/ that should look similar to keys.example.plist.
 - Get your personal API key for openweathermap here: http://openweathermap.org/appid .
 - Add your key in keys.plist.